joppa27/ELK-demo/README.md

 `docker-compose up`

-once all the containers have started access kibana with the ip of your docker-machine(example 192.168.99.100)
+once all the containers have started, access kibana with the ip of your docker-machine(example 192.168.99.100)
 @ `http://192.168.99.100:5601`

 enjoy!